DataDog/documentation/content/en/agent/guide/windows-agent-ddagent-user.md

 **Note**: If you encounter permission issues with `system` and `winproc` checks upon installing, make sure the `ddagentuser` is a member of the Performance Monitoring and Event Log Viewer groups.

-**Note**: It's currently not possible to specify the user in the installer UI.
-Use the command line to pass the `DDAGENTUSER_NAME` and other parameters, they will be taken into account even in a UI install.
+**Note**: The user cannot be specified in the installer UI.
+Use the command line to pass the `DDAGENTUSER_NAME` and other parameters.
+They are taken into account, even in a UI install.

 ### Installation with group policy